About the Birds Directive

 In 2001 the European Commission launched the Sustainable Hunting Initiative to generate constructive dialogue between governmental and non-governmental organisations concerned with the conservation and sustainable use of our wild birds under the EU Birds Directive, 2009/147/EC.

 The aim of this initiative is to improve understanding of the legal and technical aspects of the Directive’s provisions on hunting as well as developing a programme of scientific, conservation and awareness raising measures to promote sustainable hunting under the Directive.
+This was well captured in the production of a Guidance Document on Hunting and the Birds Directive, translated into the 22 official EU languages.

 The Sustainable Hunting Agreement – FACE & BirdLife International